Private equity funds ___ (basic definition)

 1940 Investment Company Act- 3(c)(7)

-- - any entity who in aggregate owns and invests at least $25 mil
+- any other entity who in aggregate owns and invests at least $25 mil

 If U.S. based manager